bernardphp/normalt/README.md

 Normalt is a extension to Symfony Serializer than implements only the Normalization part.
 It comes with several different Normalizers that can be used to normalize from object to array and denormalize from array to object.

+The main interaction is the Marshaller.
+This is a implementation of `DenormalizerInterface` and `NormalizerInterface`.

 Getting Started
 ---------------